SougataMukherjee/interview-kit/theory/reactjs-nextjs.md

 fetch(`https://api.example.com/users/${userId}`);

 ```
 **Q52.
 What is a Pure Component?**

-A component that re-renders only when props/state actually change.
+A Pure Component is a class component that implements shallow comparison on its props and state.

+It only re-renders when there is an actual change in props or state, preventing unnecessary re-renders and improving performance
 ```js
 class MyComp extends React.PureComponent {}
 or
 memo(Component);
 ```
 **Q53.
 Explain React router**

-Link use for navigation without reloading.
-Routes wrapper for route matching
+React Router is a client-side routing library for React that allows you to navigate between pages or views without reloading the browser.
 ```js
 import { BrowserRouter, Routes, Route, Link } from "react-router-dom";